 So let’s say you’re a business owner who wants to put a commercial on TV.
 How do you do it?
 Well first, let’s talk about the different types of TV advertising:

-Broadcast TV advertising is placing ads on stations that are unique to your market.
+Broadcast TV, a type of linear TV, advertising is placing ads on stations that are unique to your market.
 These are the local CBS, ABC, and Fox affiliates that bring you the news that is localized to your area.
 While they provide local news coverage alongside their national content, the vast majority of these stations are owned by a handful of telecom companies.
 You might think that having your “local” news brought to you by large companies could be problematic, and you’d be right, but that’s another blog.

 Remember when we were talking about TV in the 50’s?
 Those “four or five channels” were broadcast stations.
 If you were a business owner or brand during that time, you bought commercial spots on those channels and you reached everyone!
 Easy-peasy!
 Then, things changed, when cable came around.